flocasts/flo-scss/site/docs/components/carousel.md

 group: components
 toc: true
 ---

-# NOT Updated for FLO-SCSS yet
+# Javascript is not included in FLO-SCSS

 ## How it works